hashim222/p5-coding-library/README.md

 - ### Future Features
   - In the future I would like to add a chat option, which would allow users to communicate privately with each other.
-  - In the future, I would like to add an option for struggling users to post their code so other members of the community can help them.
+  - In the future, I would like to add an option for struggling users to post their code so members of the community can help them with their issues.

 ## Testings